 Do your pages say DIY?

 Top-quality page design and typesetting make your product professional.
 Do your pages say "DIY"?

-Unlike your book's cover, which should grab your readers attention, page design is subtle.
-Many people are surprised to learn that pages are actually designed because, unlike the cover, the page design isn’t that noticeable.
-In fact, it shouldn’t be noticeable at all!
-To accomplish this effectively, a great deal of thought goes into this important aspect of book production.
+Your book's cover should grab your readers attention.
+Page design, however is more subtle.
+Many people are surprised to learn that pages are actually designed because, unlike the cover, the design shouldn’t be noticeable at all.
+It should simply allow the reader a more comfortable experience.
+To accomplish this effectively, a good deal of thought goes into this important aspect of book production.

 Here are some of the design decisions that go into preparing your page designs:

 - Trim size and number of pages.
 Depending on which printer you choose, your manuscript may need to fit into a standard trim size.
 Your trim size, word count, choice of typeface, type size and spacing will all affect the total number of pages.